tiabas/oauth2-provider/README.md

 Whenever an OAuth operation fails an error of this type will be thrown.
 This class provided a convenience method to turn the error into an http response when provided with an OAuth2::Server::Request object

-    v>> e = OAuth2::OAuth2Error::AccessDenied.new "the user denied your request"
+    >> e = OAuth2::OAuth2Error::AccessDenied.new "the user denied your request"
     >> e.to_hsh
     => {:error=>"access_denied", :error_description=>"the user denied your request"}